lambduli/lambduli/README.md

 [repo](https://github.com/lambdulus/frontend)

 Lambdulus is a tool for learning λ-calculus interactively.
-It runs online on any modern browser and enables you to to experience λ-calculus as a programming language.
+It runs online in any modern browser and enables you to to experience λ-calculus as a programming language.

 ![Screenshot of the part of the Lambdulus web interface](./imgs/lambdulus-frontend-fact.png)

-<br></br>

 ### Core module of the Lambdulus